2015 Election Calendar

-- October 27, 2014: Deadline for absentee-by-mail applications to be received for the 2014 General Election
+- October 26, 2015: Deadline for absentee-by-mail applications to be received by the county office for the 2015 Municipal Election

 General Information on Absentee Ballots